Coding Bootcamp vs. Computer Science Degree: Which is Better?

 From student loans to scholarships, and third-party grants, there are many options to help you pay for your education.

-Of course, the downside is that you’ll likely have to pay back any loans you take out, with interest.
+Of course, the downside is that you’ll have to pay back any loans you take out, with interest.
 So make sure you do your research and understand the terms and conditions of any financing options you pursue.

 On the other hand, coding bootcamps can be more affordable than a four-year college degree, but they still come with a cost.

-The very best programs on the market typically run between $20,000 to $30,000 for the full program.
+The very best programs on the market typically run around $20,000+ for the full program.

 And like a college degree, many coding bootcamps have flexible payment options available.

-Here at Rithm School, we have a deferred tuition model available, meaning you only have to pay back your tuition once you’ve landed a job making $60,000 or more!
+In addition to monthly payment plans and loan options, we have a deferred tuition model available, meaning you only have to pay back your tuition once you’ve landed a job making $40,000 or more!
 You can check out more about that here

 Coding Bootcamp vs. Computer Science Degree